acalcutt/contour-generator/README.md

 # Contour Generator

 Generate contour lines from terrain elevation data and output them as Mapbox Vector Tiles (MVT).
-This tool converts Digital Elevation Model (DEM) raster data into vector contour lines that can be used in web maps, GIS applications, and other mapping tools.
+This tool converts terrain raster-dem data into vector contour lines that can be used in web maps, GIS applications, and other mapping tools.

-Built on [maplibre-contour](https://github.com/onthegomap/maplibre-contour) for reliable contour generation, it outputs standard MVT tiles compatible with MapLibre GL JS, Mapbox GL JS, and other vector tile consumers.
+Built on [maplibre-contour](https://github.com/onthegomap/maplibre-contour) for contour generation, it outputs standard MVT tiles compatible with MapLibre GL JS, Mapbox GL JS, and other vector tile consumers.
 The tool handles tile pyramids automatically, generating appropriate detail levels for each zoom with contour density optimized for web map performance.

 ![Example Output](example-contours.png) <!-- Add actual image -->